|Homepage:||Click to visit|

 |Maximum Credits Earned (per semester):||4.0||Academic Area of Study:||Africana Studies, American Studies, Anthropology, Arabic, Archeology, Art & Art History, Astronomy, Biology, Chemistry, Chinese, Classical Studies, Computer Science, Creative Writing, Dance, Earth Science, East Asian Studies, Economics, English, Environmental Science, Environmental Studies, Film Studies, French, Geology, German, Hebrew, History, International Business and Management, International Studies, Internships, Italian, Japanese, Judaic Studies, Latin, Latin American Studies, Law and Policy, Mathematics, Medieval and Early Modern Studies, Middle East Studies, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Russian, Security Studies, Sociology, Spanish, Theatre, Women's and Gender Studies|

 For more information, please visit The Washington Center website.

 Although the program is based in Washington, D.C. and most of the internship sites will be located within the city limits, it is possible for students to take advantage of internship opportunities almost anywhere within the Washington metropolitan area by using public transportation.

-The TWC internship program includes three major components:
+The TWC internship program includes:

 Students are offered several internship opportunities based on preferences expressed on their application, and then are free to decide which internship offer to accept.
 Students work at their internship sites 4 to 4.5 days a week.
 The internship experience is graded jointly by the internship site supervisor and the TWC program supervisor.
 The grade earned is reported on the Dickinson transcript, but the grade is not calculated as part of the student's GPA.

 Academic Course (1 credit):